 Attention: If you're buying this item as a gift, kindly specify the recipient's email or mailing address in the 'YOUR MESSAGE TO AIWC:' box before adding to cart.
 For physical mail-outs, a $5.00 fee applies to cover printing and shipping.
 If no recipient information is indicated, the certificate will be sent to the email or mailing address stated in the customer billing information.

 Short-eared owls belong to the genus ‘Asio,’ also known as the 'eared’ owls, as they have tufts of feathers that resemble mammalian ears.
 However, these are rarely seen.
-The short-eared owl’s species designation, ‘flammeus,’ is Latin, meaning “flaming, or, the colour of fire”.
-Short-eared Owl as a medium-sized owl, approximately 13 to 16 inches in length.
+The short-eared owl’s species designation, ‘flammeus,’ is Latin, meaning “flaming, or, the color of fire”.
+The short-eared owl is a medium-sized owl, approximately 13 to 16 inches in length.
 Individuals have a large, round head, with large yellow eyes.

 Although not truly migratory, during the winter months short-eared owls have been known to travel to the southern areas of their range in search of higher rodent populations if numbers become scarce in the northern areas.

 This short-eared owl was brought to AIWC after being found in a backyard in Northwest Calgary.
-She was observed not being able to fly, so was immediately transported to an affiliated veterinary clinic for overnight care.
-Once arriving at AIWC, our animal care staff determined that she was suffering from a fracture in her right wing.
-Once she had fully recovered, she was returned back to the wild on December 24th, 2020.
+It was observed not being able to fly, so was immediately transported to an affiliated veterinary clinic for overnight care.
+Once arriving at AIWC, our animal care staff determined that the owl was missing most of their primary tail feathers.
+They will likely need to remain with us until the summer when they can undergo a molt.